SirToffski/phobg.cc/README.md

 ### Adjusting Analog Diagonals Values
 ---

 By default diagonals are set to `x = ±7000`, `y = ±7000`.
 These should be versatile for most use cases.
-However, it's worth trying to other values to see if they feel better or are more suitable for your playstyle.
+However, it's worth trying other values to see if they feel better or are more suitable for your playstyle.

 > **Note**
 > These may be out-of-date | historical | etc etc. Values presented below were mentioned by the corresponding user in PhobGCC discord as their preferred values at the time.
 This obviously might have changed.